qaalabs/DE5M6/docs/day2/fire-drill-briefing.md

 **Coordination Issues:**

 - All talking at once, no clear leadership
-- Forgetting to update Slack while focused on technical discussion
+- Forgetting to update the chat app while focused on technical discussion
 - Paralysis when facing uncertain information

 **These become great debrief discussion points!**